DM45/14_pre_commit_hook/README.md

 ./project/.git/hooks

-Copy "pre-commit" from this repository.
+сopy "pre-commit" from this repository.

 # How it get